-Clearlight saunas has long been found to be one of the top recommended infrared sauna brands on the planet.
+Clearlight saunas have long been found to be one of the top recommended infrared sauna brands on the planet.
 But just because everyone and their brother is saying they’re great, we don’t just give them a pass and add them to the list.

 Matt has tested every single sauna promoted here personally, and you can find his youtube videos with live video emf testing, using the saunas, assembling them, etc…